 Angel and Lisbeth can pick a night or two a week to talk about what has been helpful, what has caused stress or what would be beneficial.
 Another idea is to have a suggestion jar.
 During the week Angel and Lisbeth can add their thoughts and offers of gratitude to the jar.
 On a chosen night the couple reviews what was added and discuss needs and strengths from the week.

 Did you know that figuring out your preferred Communication Style can be the first step toward real connection with a partner?

 This is true even if you’re dating.
 Take our Communication Style quiz, based on over 2000 other LGBT individuals who have come through our program.
 Find the connection you deserve, today.

-Sam (Salvatore) Garanzini and Alapaki Yee are Certified Gottman Method Couples Therapists, and the co-founders of the Gay Couples Institute.
-The Institute is the world’s only gay and lesbian couples counseling clinic, with locations in Northern California and Manhattan, and proudly delivers Gottman Method Couples Therapy to same-sex couples.
+Sam Garanzini and Alapaki Yee are Certified Gottman Method Couples Therapists and the co-founders of the Gay Couples Institute – the world’s only gay and lesbian couples counseling clinic.
+The Gay Couples Institute has locations in Northern California and Manhattan, as well as online counseling services available.